-Since tube stock trees are planted with the ball of soil intact round the roots it is impossible at that stage to see whether or not they are J-rooted or have kinking, circling or girdling.
+Since tube stock trees are planted with the ball of soil intact round the roots it is impossible to see whether or not they are J-rooted or have kinking, circling or girdling.
 Even after teasing the soil away from the roots such problems are not visible in young tube stock.